and3rson/raid/assets/index.en.md

 If you exceed the above limits you will be throttled with a HTTP 429 response.

-## Endpoints
+## A2.
+Endpoints

 ### `/api/states`

-Returns the list of states with their statuses.
+Returns the list of regions with their statuses.

 ```yaml
 # $ curl https://alerts.dun.ai/api/states -H "X-API-Key: yourApiKey34421337"